Christmas / Ideas

 Outdoor Christmas Decorations That Work in Warm Climates (Florida, Arizona, Texas)

-The good news: warm-climate Christmas can be genuinely stunning when you stop fighting the climate and start working with it.
-The bad news: you can't just buy what's in the front of Home Depot and call it a day.
+Warm-climate Christmas can be genuinely stunning when you stop fighting the climate and start working with it.
+You just can't buy what's in the front of Home Depot and call it a day.

 This guide covers 14 specific ideas designed for warm-climate Christmas decorating, plus the principles behind what works and what doesn't.